phpmyadmin/phpmyadmin/phpMyAdmin-Ask-AI/README.md

 ## Updating

 Pull the latest changes inside `phpMyAdmin-Ask-AI/`.
-Your `ai_query.config.json` is gitignored and left untouched.
+Your `ai_query.config.php` is gitignored and left untouched.
 If the stub file at the phpMyAdmin root changes, copy the new one from `install/config.footer.inc.php`.

 ## Uninstalling